 SCC Online is the College’s credit and Continuing Education courses via the Internet.
-Online courses follow the College calendar and begin each July, October, January, and March.
+Online courses follow the College calendar.
 SCC offers more than 300 courses online per term.
 Some programs can be completed entirely online.
 Others offer a major portion of the curriculum online.
 Whether online, face-to-face or hybrid, which is a blend of online and face-to-face, SCC has a delivery system that will fit your busy schedule.

 Ever thought about continuing your education but felt like you didn't have the time to fit school into your hectic day and evening?
 How about trying one of our online courses or seeking one of our many degrees.
 They're designed to be convenient yet educational so you obtain the knowledge you need to succeed and get ahead in this fast-paced world.